Guide for New Dancers

 The Boston Lindy Hop Curriculum in Infographic Form

 Lindy Hop is a fundamentally social dance.
 On a typical evening at a dance, most people will dance with many partners.
 It is a valuable skill to be able to dance with many different partners, and learning in this way can also help you to learn faster and to break bad dancing habits.
-So, all of our classes rotate partners unless otherwise specified.
+All of our classes rotate partners unless otherwise specified.

 I have a dance partner and would like to learn with them: Do I have to rotate through the class?